-Students who are approved for on-campus housing must pay a $75 room deposit.
+Newly admitted students who apply for on-campus housing must pay a $75.00 room deposit.
 Usually the deposit is applied to the fall bill.
 If a student notifies Residential Life in writing that housing is not desired before June 1, the deposit will be refunded.
 If notification is received after June 1, the deposit is forfeited.
-Students applying for spring housing, should contact Residential Life for payment and refund deadlines.
+Students applying for Spring housing, should contact Residential Life for payment and refund deadlines.

 Payment Policies and Procedures for all students

 Students can access MaineStreet billing statements, specific semester due dates, and other important account information at https://usm.maine.edu/student-financial-services The University is not obligated to mail paper billing statements.